What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 6. Late or missed payments for any reason could kill the deal

-Let’s say you can’t afford to buy the house, or you fail to secure a mortgage, when the lease is up — don’t expect a refund.
+Even if you’re a perfect tenant who’s followed the contract to the letter, there’s still a chance the rent-to-own agreement could be voided.
+Let’s say you can’t afford to buy the house, or you fail to secure a mortgage.
+When the lease is up, don’t expect a refund.
 Failure to make good on the purchase nullifies the lease, and that rental percentage credit you earned vanishes.

 7. The rent-to-own setup is vulnerable to scams and shady landlords

 “Honestly, I was stressed every month waiting on the rent check,” says Rylander.
 “I still had a mortgage payment to make, whether my tenant paid on time or not.
-People like to make a villain out of landlords, but sometimes we’re genuinely just one person with one property, trying to make ends meet just like you — not every rental scenario is profit-driven.”
+People like to make a villain out of landlords, but sometimes we’re genuinely just one person with one property, trying to make ends meet just like you.
+Not every rental scenario is profit-driven.”

 Nevertheless, the financial jeopardy you put yourself in is serious enough that the Federal Trade Commission issued a report that rent-to-own agreements can be shady deals and downright scams.